wp-api-libraries/wp-lodgix-api/README.md

 # wp-lodgix-api
-A WordPress library for working with lodgix API.
+A WordPress library for working with [Lodgix API](http://www.lodgix.com/vacation-rental-api/).